recall-photos/recall-app/README.md

 - ~~Search your photos - You will be able to search your photos by location, time and other data~~
 - ~~Share with friends - Share your photos with others, without losing any of the privacy benefits~~

-## Roadmap

-To get an overview of the current development status head over to [our roadmap](https://github.com/orgs/recall-photos/projects/2).

 ## Contribute

 ### Setup